SingularityIndonesia/SingularityBaseMobile/README_GUIDE.md

 ## Context re-constructing
 Libraries shouldn't ask how the context works.
 Libraries should not deconstruct the context to obtain information from it.
-Libraries should not re-create a context for their own.
+Libraries should not re-create the context for their own.

 ## Transitive Dependency
 Don't.